Ubuntu OpenStack Interoperability Lab partners

 A sophisticated testing and integration process

 Our process tests current and future developments of OpenStack against current and future developments of Ubuntu Server and Server LTS.
-As the ecosystem has grown we’ve expanded it to include different guest OSs, hypervisors and software-defined networking (SDN) stacks.
+As the ecosystem has grown, we’ve expanded it to include a wide array of guest operating systems, hypervisors, storage technologies, networking technologies and software-defined networking (SDN) stacks.
 We’ve also worked with partners familiar with Ubuntu and OpenStack but unfamiliar with Juju, MAAS and Juju charms, to help them more fully integrate their solution with Ubuntu.

 It’s never been more important to test your hardware and software against the entire OpenStack ecosystem.
 So how do you get involved?